icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngrx-immer](https://github.com/timdeschryver/ngrx-immer) - Immer wrappers around NgRx methods createReducer, on, and ComponentStore.
 * [ngrx-rtk-query](https://github.com/SaulMoro/ngrx-rtk-query) - Make RTK Query with Hooks works in Angular Applications.
 * [ngrx-action-bundles](https://github.com/IliaIdakiev/ngrx-action-bundles) - This library allows you to reduce ngrx boilerplate by generating action bundles for common ngrx redux store scenarios and allows you to easily connect state, dispatch actions and listen for actions everywhere across your applications.
-* [platform](https://github.com/trellisorg/platform) - The Trellis Open Source Repo contains projects and tools, some of which Trellis uses internally, but has opened sourced for the community to use.
 * [Tim Deschryver Blog](https://timdeschryver.dev/blog?q=NgRx) - Excellent NgRx articles from a core maintainer.
 * [angular-ngrx-nx-realworld-example-app](https://github.com/stefanoslig/angular-ngrx-nx-realworld-example-app) - Real world application built with Angular 17, NgRx 17, & Nx 17.